erinrrr/2y2s/dir/things i learn while i code in C.md

 - a **macro** is a name that gets replaced by some code or value before the compiler starts compiling, during the _preprocessing_ stage
 - they’re created using the `#define` directive

-Types of macros
+types of macros
 1. **Object-like macros**
-	- Behave like constants:
+	- behave like constants:
 	- `#define PI 3.14159`
 	- every time `PI` appears in the code, the preprocessor replaces it with `3.14159`